codefori/vscode-ibmi/docs/api/extending.md

 It has a parameter which is an object with two properties:

-* `environment: "ile"|"qsh"|"pase"` which describes what environment the command will be executed.
+* `environment?: "ile"|"qsh"|"pase"` which describes what environment the command will be executed.
+Is optional and defaults to `ile`
 * `command: string` which will have the command.
 You can also use [Promptable fields](https://halcyon-tech.github.io/vscode-ibmi/#/?id=prompted).
+* `cwd?: string` which will set this as the working directory for the command when it is executed.
+Is optional and defaults to the users working directory in Code for IBM i.

 When executing a command in the `ile` or `qsh` environment, it will use the library list from the current connection.